Where are you?

 As long as he wants her here, she'll be here, right?

 The pain has ebbed away and the cold has disappeared and all she feels is him.
-She feels his lips on hers, however briefly, and it reminds her of a warm breeze, the kind that warms your soul on a chilly evening, the kind that moves the stars and rustles the trees like a mother would affectionately ruffle her child's hair.
+She feels his lips on hers, however briefly, and it reminds her of a warm breeze, the kind that warms your soul on a chilly evening, the kind that moves the stars and rustles the trees in the way a mother affectionately ruffles her child's hair.

 Perhaps he isn't like summer at all, but like autumn.
 His arms feel cool but comforting.
 His body is warm as he holds her.
 His tears bring back memories of the late October rains, the kind that makes the ground soft and quiet, and she tries to concentrate on his voice, listening to him say it's okay, it wasn't your fault, they shouldn't have punished you, they shouldn't have hurt you—